 Posted by: Randy Kerns

-, storage planning and strategy
+, storage admin

 (Randy Kerns is Senior Strategist at Evaluator Group, an IT analyst firm).